aanderse/LdapRecord.com/source/docs/searching.md

 It allows you to generate LDAP filters using a fluent and convenient interface, similar to Eloquent in Laravel.

-> {note} The LdapRecord query builder escapes all fields & values
+> The LdapRecord query builder escapes all fields & values
 > given to its `where()` methods.
 There is no need to clean or
 > escape strings before passing them into the query builder.